Overview: Sperrgebiet tour

 With prospecting now curtailed, several mining towns sprung up between 1908 and the start of World War I, and the area became one of the wealthiest in the southern hemisphere.
 However, by the mid 1920s the northern diamond fields were depleting and when even richer diamond deposits were discovered near the Orange River, many residents rushed south, leaving their homes and possessions behind.

-These days there are several trips that take in many highlights of the northern section of the park.
+There are several trips that take in many highlights of the northern section of the park - and the highlights that can be included are:

-The water pumping station at Grillenthal, where an underground aquifer provided water for towns as far away as Kolmanskop, located just outside of Luderitz and for which permits are easily acquired making it simple for travellers to visit on a self-guided basis
+- The water pumping station at Grillenthal, where an underground aquifer provided water for towns as far away as Kolmanskop, located just outside of Lüderitz

 The other main tour into the park is the half day trip to the abandoned town at Elizabeth Bay, these days home to a large colony of cape fur seals and, for the time being, a functioning diamond mine which is viewed from a distance.